The following is a transcript of the above podcast:

 Randol White:

-The first hydrogen fuel cell electric busses to serve public transit customers along the peninsula are now in service, with many more on the way in the weeks, months and years to come.
+The first hydrogen fuel cell electric buses to serve public transit customers along the Peninsula are now in service, with many more on the way in the weeks, months, and years to come.

-The San Mateo County Transit District, or SamTrans, recently placed an order for 108 additional hydrogen busses, marking the largest order of its kind in North America to date.
+The San Mateo County Transit District, or SamTrans, recently placed an order for 108 additional hydrogen buses, marking the largest order of its kind in North America to date.

 David Harbour: